andreaskaris/testpmd-container/README.md

-## Rotoless dpdk-testpmd on OpenShift
+## Rootless dpdk-testpmd on OpenShift

 ### How to run